jacksonvanv/Connect4/README.md

 #### Bot
 If you'd like to play against the bot, you can choose for either player 1 or player 2 to be the bot.
 In the command line, `python3 src/gui.py --player2=bot` makes the red player a bot.
 This bot first checks if it has any winning moves.
 If not, then it sees if it can block the opponent from winning.
 Otherwise, it plays a move at random.

+Two bots can also play each other.
+Run `python3 src/gui.py --player1=bot --player2=bot`